kirarpit/the-odd-blog/minimal-mistakes/_posts/2020-01-17-post-installation-setup-for-ubuntu.md

 - Restart gnome: `nautilus -q`

 ## Touchpad Enhancements
 If there is a reason why my next laptop could be a Macbook, it would be because of the touchpad.
 The touchpad experience on a Mac is lightyears ahead!
-No wonder the entire base is a touchpad on 16" Macbooks.
+No wonder the entire base is a giant touchpad on 16" Macbooks.
 Below are some changes to make Dell's touchpad suck less on Ubuntu.

 ### Disable single finger tap-and-drag
 Every once in a while, single tap would be registered as double tap which will make the objects drag, making it very annoying.
 Disable it: `gsettings set org.gnome.desktop.peripherals.touchpad tap-and-drag false`